andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 Hans Rosling’s 2018 book, _Factfulness_,
 highlights the obligation we have to base our thinking on facts instead of instincts.
 Dr. Rosling suggests that instincts tend to feed the unhelpful feelings of nostalgia and hopelessness.
-In fact, many aspects of life on earth are improving.
 Here are four of the ten Instincts Dr. Rosling recommends we avoid:

 ### The Gap Instinct